Lasagna Zucchini Boats – easy to make!

 How to make lasagna zucchini boats

-First off, prepare the zucchini squash.
+Prepare the zucchini squash.
+You don’t need to peel the zucchini.
+The tender dark green skin of zucchini is totally edible and contains lots of healthy antioxidants.
 Slice them lengthwise, stem to stern.
 Scoop out the insides, leaving a quarter inch rim.
 Discard what you scoop out.
 It will be mostly seeds.
 Put them, cut side down, on a paper towel to drain while you get the “stuffing” ready.

-Now you’re ready to fill the boats.
+Fill the boats.
+Now you’re ready to assemble the lasagna zucchini boats.
 Divide the ricotta mixture evenly between the eight zucchini halves, spreading it out from end to end.

 Top that with the meaty sauce.
 Way easier than lasagna, right?